codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 .. versionadded:: 4.5.0

 Whether to update :doc:`Entity <./entities>`'s only changed fields.
-The default value is ``true``, meaning that only changed field data is used when updating.
+The default value is ``true``, meaning that only changed field data is used when updating to the database.
 So if you try to update an Entity without changes, ``DataException`` with "There is no data to update." will raise.

+Setting this property to ``false`` will ensure that all allowed fields of an Entity are submitted to the database and updated at any time.

 Dates
 -----